EndlessATC/Airports/final/NA/KIAH/README.md

 - WYLSN EIGHT

 ### STARs
-- BAYYY FOUR; downwind transition at VILLI for 13R and SHUUG for 04; late transition at FRDDY south of BOBLE
+- BAYYY FOUR; downwind transition at VILLI for 13R and at SHUUG for 04; additional transition at FRDDY south of BOBLE
 - BELLR FOUR
 - KIDDZ FOUR
 - TIKNIQ THREE
 - WAPPL SIX

-### Missed Approach Beacons / Hold Beacons
+### Missed Approach  / Hold Beacons
 - 04 is MHF
 - 13R is VUH (Scholes / Galveston)

 ## Satellite Airports - Class D

 The traffic frequency is adjusted to match the traffic frequency for each Class D airport.
 This may change in later versions.

-SIDs and STARS apply to all satellite airports unless noted

 ### SIDs